xu-fu/MDESM/README.md

 # MDESM
 Source code for MDESM

-The model development code will be made public after the paper is accepted
+The main code for model training and testing has been provided.
+A more standardized and well-documented version is being finalized and will be made publicly available shortly.